aelalaily/Sogeti/README.md

 `pip install requests`

-# Running the Tests
+# Running the GUI Tests

-To run the tests, execute the following command in the project directory:
+To run the GUI tests, execute the following command in the project directory:

 `python TestHomepage.py`

-This will run all the test cases defined in the TestHomepage.py file.

 # Test Cases
 ## Test Case 1: Automation Navigation